 Telephones are available to teachers in each classroom.
 Please discourage personal calls to you at school.
 Cell phones should only be used on your time (e.g. lunch).
 Please do not make or receive calls/texts etc during times of instruction or student supervision.
-Students should use phones only with direct supervision in the office.
 If a student is ill and needs to call home, the call will be placed through the nurse's office.
 Please don't allow students to use your classroom phone as this will cause delays in the checkout process.
 If a student has an emergency, he/she can use the phone in the guidance office after speaking to the guidance counselor.